Data-Visualization-Intro/4-D3-scatterplot/readme.md

   .attr("height", dimensions.height);
 ```

-Create our bounds and shift them to accommodate our top & left margins:
+Create our bounds and shift them to accommodate our top and left margins:

 ```js
 const bounds = wrapper